gunrock/gunrock/FAQ.md

 close to real-time feedback with high cost on hardware infrastructure.
 With GPUs, we can achieve the same real-time feedback with much lower cost on hardware.
 Gunrock has the best performance among the limited research efforts put on GPU graph processing.
-With a set of general graph processing operators exposed to users, it is also more flexible than other GPU/CPU graph library in terms of programmability.
+The peak Edge Traversed Per Second (ETPS) can reach 3.5G.
+And all the primitives in Gunrock have 10x to 25x speedup over the equivalent single-node CPU implementation.
+With a set of general graph processing operators exposed to users, Gunrock is also more flexible than other GPU/CPU graph library in terms of programmability.

 How would someone get it?
 -------------------------